Color as a Psychological Anchor

 Origin and why it lasted

 Many dramatic Saju topics survived because people remember warnings more easily than balanced explanations.
 Words about disasters, voids, lucky colors, lifespan, or inherited karma spread quickly because they sound decisive.
 But older symbolic systems were often built to organize uncertainty, not to terrify people.
-In this article, that background narrows into the question "What state do I want the symbol to remind me of?".
+In this article, that background narrows into a question that can be tested in ordinary life.

 Many mythic terms traveled through markets, families, temples, books, and private consultations because they gave fear a memorable shape.
 A memorable shape is powerful, but it is not automatically true in the literal sense.
 The task of modern writing is to keep the human concern and remove the unnecessary terror.
 Color and direction advice survived because it makes abstract balance tangible.
 People can wear a color, face a direction, arrange a room, or choose a symbol more easily than they can change a deep habit overnight.